Funcall a function asynchronously.

 On most architectures they are implemented using worker processes, which are named

 "Background Execute n

-funcall-async-list often, you probably need to increase the number of these
+funcall-async-list often, you may want to increase the limit, by using set-funcall-async-limit.

 The dynamic context of the call to func is undefined, and must not be relied upon.